JinJinHrb/forever-ssh-deploy/README.md

 1. zip the source folder [srcFolderPath]

-2. upload the zip file onto the server via SFTP (only private key authentication)
+2. upload the zip file onto the server via SFTP (authentication by either private key or password)

 3. unzip and execute bash script to restart the project